Barthandelous01/redocx/README.md

 A blazing-fast `.docx` decoder

 ## Usage
 `redocx` is super simple to use!
-Just run
+Just run:
 ```bash
 $ redocx -f path/to/input/file.docx [-o path/to/optional/output/file.txt]
 ```